HenessA/rna_project_2023/classes/README.md

 # Discretisation of angles

-Goal : associate a class  beyond the 21 class (defined by the previous distribution graph) to each values of torsion angles of eta''.
+Goal : associate a class  beyond the 21 class (defined by the previous distribution graph) to each values of torsion angles of **eta''**.

-1/ Select the sequence $col19 and the eta'' values with awk command
+1/ Select the sequence in the 19e colomn and the **eta''** values in the 17e colum with awk command :

 ```markdown
 for i in $(cat train-list-pdb.txt); do awk -F',' '{print $17 "\t" $19}' ${i}-res.txt > ../header_train_21class/${i}_eta_second_seq_A.txt;done;
 ```

-2/ Remove the header of all the files with awk command
+2/ Remove the header of all the files with awk command :

 ```markdown
 for i in $(cat train-list-pdb.txt); do awk 'NR>1' ${i}_eta_second_seq_A.txt > ../wc_header_train_binaire/${i}_eta_second_seq_B;done;
 ```
-3/ Find the file with the maximal length of the data set (train and test) to process the padding step (3IGI=>387nt)
+3/ Find the file with the maximal length of the data set (train and test) to process the padding step :

 ```markdown
 max_lignes=0